-In this guide we will explore the conditions which leasing and finance companies usually require the customer to meet before they can offer them the premium rates commonly advertised by contract hire and leasing brokers, main dealers and the finance companies direct.
+In this guide we will explore the conditions which leasing and finance companies usually require the customer to meet before they can offer the rates commonly advertised by contract hire and leasing brokers, main dealers and finance companies.

-For Private individuals the criteria usually include:
+For personal car leasing the criteria could include:

-- Five years or more address history (proved through utility bills etc)
+- Five years or more address history (proved through utility bills etc.)

 - Three years or more employment history